Derek Willis

-Derek Xavier Willis (born June 21, 1995) is an American basketball player for Paris Basketball of the LNB Pro A and the EuroLeague.
+Derek Xavier Willis (born June 21, 1995) is a native American professional basketball player for Partizan Belgrade of the Serbian SuperLeague, the ABA League, and the EuroLeague.
 He played college basketball for the Kentucky Wildcats.

 Early life

 Willis is one of a relatively small number of Native Americans who have played in NCAA Division I basketball.
 His mother is a member of three tribes—Southern Arapaho, Pawnee, and Muscogee.
 Although born in Louisville, Kentucky, he lived with his family for several years during his childhood on the Wind River Indian Reservation in Wyoming.
 According to Fox Sports writer Reid Forgrave, "His favorite childhood memories are from that reservation."
 The family eventually returned to the Louisville area, settling in the city of Mount Washington.

 High school career

 As a 6 ft 9 in, 200 lb senior at Bullitt East High School, Willis averaged 17.4 points and 9.4 rebounds per game.

 College career

 Willis was the first player to commit to Kentucky's 2013–14 recruiting class, choosing UK over Indiana, Louisville and Purdue.
 He appeared in 103 games over his four-year career with the Wildcats, turning in averages of 5.4 points and 3.4 rebounds per contest, while making 108 of his 271 shots taken from three-point territory in his college career.
 Willis won the SEC tournament with the Wildcats in 2015, 2016 and 2017, advancing to the NCAA Final Four in 2015.
 He proposed to his girlfriend on senior night, prior to Kentucky's home game against Vanderbilt.